verdaux/BookNotes/Phrases/Impressors 20.md

 - [ ] Luckily I was born without a behind, so I fit perfectly.
 - [ ] We lost all that work just because someone got a little hasty with the eraser.
 - [ ] The morning sun shone through its ears, turning them pink
+- [ ] The glory of France is on your shoulders